 The Appearance of a Tom Thumb Bit

 Tom Thumb bits have a jointed mouthpiece and medium-length shanks that range from 5 to 7 inches long (15 to 18 centimeters).
 The headstall of the bridle attaches to the rings at the top, and a curb chain or strap attaches to the D-shaped slots.

 There are several types of mouthpieces found on Tom Thumb bits, including various types of rubber and synthetics, rollers, and copper or copper-inlaid strips.
 These bits have shanks, although they are shorter than many western bits, but nonetheless making it a leverage bit.
 Leverage bits means that every pound of pressure that the rider puts on the reins, the horse will feel that pressure times three.

 The curb chain is a very important part of this (and all) curb bit, and should always be adjusted properly.
 A curb strap of leather or synthetic material might be used instead of a chain to prevent the bit from rotating in the horse’s mouth too far.

-Many people disagree on the severity of the Tom Thumb bit.
-Because it is jointed it has a nutcracker action in the mouth.
-Combined with the leverage action provided by the shanks the bit will apply pressure to the horse’s head over the poll, and under the chin as the curb chain or strap pulls upwards.
+Many horse enthusiasts disagree on the severity of the Tom Thumb bit.
+Because it is jointed, it has a nutcracker action in the mouth.
+Combined with the leverage action provided by the shanks, the bit will apply pressure to the horse’s head over the poll and under the chin as the curb chain or strap pulls upward.
 If the reins are pulled hard, the joint in the mouthpiece bends and can come in contact with the roof of the horse’s mouth.
-This can cause the horse to toss its head—which is not safe.
+This can cause the horse to toss its head, which is not safe.